nel349/zkSalaria/docs/design/2_APP_DASHBOARD_WIREFRAME.md

 ---

-## Comparison to Sablier

-**What we adapted:**
+## Original Design Inspiration

+**Note:** This section reflects early design inspiration from Sablier.
+The actual implementation has evolved significantly based on zkSalaria's unique privacy-first payroll requirements.

+**Initial Concept Borrowed from Sablier:**
-- ✅ Clean 3-card overview layout
+- Clean dashboard layout with stat cards
-- ✅ Network selector in nav bar
+- Network selector in navigation
-- ✅ Alert banner for new features
+- Alert banners for feature announcements
-- ✅ Featured users/companies carousel
-- ✅ "View yours" CTA pattern
-- ✅ Dark theme with brand color accents
+- Dark theme aesthetic

-**What's unique to zkSalaria:**
-- 🔐 Privacy-focused cards (encrypted balances, ZK proofs)
-- 🤖 ZKML verification features (not in Sablier)
-- 🏦 Compliance & audit emphasis (not in Sablier)
-- 💼 Company-centric (vs Sablier's DAO/vesting focus)
+**zkSalaria's Unique Implementation:**
+- 🔐 **Privacy-first architecture:** All balances encrypted on-chain, local decryption
+- 🤖 **ZKML proof generation:** 4 proof types for income verification without revealing amounts
+- 💼 **Dual-role system:** Companies and employees use the same app with different views
+- 🔄 **Role switcher:** Seamless toggle for users with both roles
+- 📊 **Modal-based workflows:** All actions (pay, withdraw, proof generation) use modals for better UX
-- 🌙 Midnight Network branding (vs multi-chain)
+- 🌙 **Midnight Network integration:** Compact smart contracts, Lace wallet, zero-knowledge proofs
-- ⚡ Quick actions floating panel (more actions than Sablier)

-**Visual differentiation:**
-- Sablier: Orange accents (#FF8B3D)
-- zkSalaria: Cyan (#00D9FF) for privacy + Purple (#7B61FF) for ZKML
-- Sablier: 3D gift/lock illustrations
-- zkSalaria: 3D shield/circuit/brain illustrations emphasizing privacy/AI
+- 📦 **On-chain recovery:** Employee and recurring payment data recoverable from blockchain

+**Current Status (November 2025):**
+The actual implementation has diverged significantly from the original wireframe.
+This document now serves as a living specification that reflects the built product, not the initial concept.